What is an HVAC System and How Does it Work?

 The blower draws in warm air through the main section of the unit.
 Pro tip: The more efficiently this air moves through, the more durable your system will be.

-What is included in the HVAC system?
+What is Included in an HVAC System

 Since we now know that HVAC stands for heating, ventilation, and air conditioning, we know that those are the three main parts included in the entire system.